Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Difficult Adherence Problems

-Because adolescence is characterized by rapid changes in physical maturation, cognitive processes, and life style, predicting long-term adherence in an adolescent can be very challenging.
-A young person’s ability to adhere to therapy needs to be considered as part of therapeutic decision making when considering the risks and benefits of starting ART.
-Erratic adherence may result in the loss of future regimens due to the development of resistance mutations.
+Predicting long-term adherence in an adolescent can be very challenging because adolescence is characterized by rapid changes in physical maturation, cognitive processes, and life style.
+A young person’s ability to adhere to therapy needs to be considered as part of therapeutic decision-making.
+Erratic adherence may result in the development of resistance mutations, which can limit future regimen options.
 Clinicians who care for adolescents with HIV frequently manage youth who pose significant concerns regarding their ability to adhere to therapy.
 In these cases, the following strategies can be considered:

 - A short-term deferral of ART until adherence is more likely or while adherence-related problems are aggressively addressed;